 2. A Sweater Dress + Fun Earrings

-A sweater dress is oh-so-stylish for fall, winter, and even spring.
+A sweater dress is oh-so-stylish for fall and perfect for your winter to spring outfits.
 Whenever it’s cold out and you want to look put together (and are tired of all your winter bottoms) turn to a sweater dress.
 You can pull on tights and tall boots and layer it underneath a coat to keep even warmer.
 When you’re indoors, shed the coat and let the dress shine.
 Liven up the look for a festive fete with a pair of fun earrings like these Mother of Pearl teardrops, and perhaps a shiny belt.

 3. A Cropped Cardigan + Turtleneck + Wide Leg Jeans